a documentary film

 From within a Homeland without Security

-Receiving this kind of mercenary training at such an early age directly impacts psychological development as the human brain is not fully formed.
+Receiving this kind of military-like training at such an early age directly impacts psychological development as the human brain is not fully formed.

 Most of these kids were used and then abandoned by those who trained them.
-It appeared they were seen as throw-aways: just another disposable life born into poverty in a culture that only values prosperity.
+They were seen as throw-aways: just another disposable life born into poverty in a culture that only values prosperity.

 Law enforcement in various branches and their mainstream media created false narratives about their histories.
 And for decades, (even today), there was a constant effort to monitor and control the public details of their lives.
 Prison records from archives disappeared.
 Any one who knew them in the U.S seemed afraid to say anything.
-C’s own relatives turned his letters over to the FBI as soon as they received them.
+Harp’s own relatives turned his letters over to the FBI as soon as they received them, long after his conviction.
 The thousands of pages of letters and diaries that did survive were found in other countries and saved by individuals who archived them.

 But these were exceptional kids.
 And like most human beings they were unpredictable, strong and courageous.
 They had their own unique idea of who they were and who they desired to be in life.
 And even though law enforcement and state offices attempted to control their histories and their lives, small slivers of evidence escaped.

-Another kid was trained as a mercenary at 15, but something went wrong.
+Another kid was targeted by the age of fifteen, but something went wrong.
 He too was abandoned by his trainer after landing in prison where he spent the next four decades.
-He was about to be released in late 2016, having served his time.
+He was about to be released in late 2016, having completed his sentence.
 But when he walked into his last parole commission meeting he was met with members from the Department of Homeland Security through video conferencing.
 This had never happened before.
 They used their presence to illegally deny his release.

-Many of the kids were living in the same area of California, when they were approached by different ex-members of Special Forces to become mercenaries.
+Many of the kids were living in the same area of California, when they were approached by different ex-members of Special Forces to become undocumented “soldiers”.
 It was an agricultural area in the San Joaquin Valley.
 One was doing time in a California Youth Authority facility for stealing a car and joy riding.
 Another was merely hanging out in a park.
-A man who knew the person who helped to recruit C, said by 1981, there was a general clean-up of the kids who participated, and none of the thirty-three who served with C survived.
-They were not killed in carrying out their mercenary duties.
-This was the year of C‘s death in prison.
+A man who knew the person who helped to recruit Harp, said by 1981, there was a general clean-up of the kids who participated, and none of the thirty-three who served with Harp survived.
+They were not killed in carrying out their duties.
+This was the year of Harp’s death in prison.

-The media and law enforcement attempted to portray both C and the others as born criminals and pathologized their early home lives and every subsequent life event.
-But their mercenary training and service was conveniently omitted or re-written.
+The media and law enforcement attempted to portray both Harp and the others as born criminals and pathologized their early home lives and every subsequent life event.
+But their paramilitary training and undocumented service was conveniently omitted or re-written.
 And any reporter or individual who discovered facts which would describe their experience met fierce opposition.

-What is the purpose of generating fear through these random shootings?
-Through violence that appears to be a random act?
+What is the purpose of generating fear through these mass shootings or other public violence that appears to be a random act?
 It seems to create chaos.
 But what use is the creation of chaos and fear in a population?

-Listen to Podcasts by subscribing to our Patreon.
-We call it Field Observations.
-It discusses the odyssey as we begin production: incidents, thoughts, encounters and other ephemera.
-You can also listen for free on ITunes.
+Listen to Podcasts.
+We call the podcasts Field Observations.
+They discuss the odyssey as we begin production: incidents, thoughts, encounters and other ephemera.
+You can listen for free on ITunes.
 New episodes are announced on our Facebook page.